aahmed-se/pulsar-wiki/PIP-4:-Pulsar-End-to-End-Encryption.md

     * **Generating RSA key pair**
        1. `openssl genrsa -out test_rsa_privkey.pem 2048`
        1. `openssl rsa -in test_rsa_privkey.pem -pubout -outform pkcs8 -out test_rsa_pubkey.pem`
 1. Distribute the public keys to producer hosts and private keys to consumer hosts.
-Make sure the process has access to retrieve the key from a file/keystore.
+Make sure the process has access to retrieve the key from a file/Keystore.
+Add prefix "public-key." against the public key name while storing it in Keystore.
+This prefix is used by the producer to retrieve public key through `CryptoKeyReader::getKey()` interface.  e.g: If the public key name is `pulsarkey`, then store its as `public-key.pulsarkey` in Keystore.
 1. Add keys to the ProducerConfiguration:
     1. Create ProducerConfiguration:<br>`ProducerConfiguration conf = new ProducerConfiguration()`
     1. Add key to the config:<br>`conf.addEncryptionKey(“pub-key-name”)`